What is Acupuncture?

 Acupuncture is a treatment strategy that involves placing needles at specific points in the body to alleviate pain, promote healing, and improve function.
-Acupuncture treatment originated in ancient China roughly 3000 years ago, but today, acupuncture is now widely practiced in the west and is becoming a widely utilized treatment to address pain and injuries.
+It originated roughly 3000 years ago but today acupuncture has evolved and is a widely utilized treatment to address pain and injuries.

 Does Acupuncture Hurt?

-The good thing about using thin filiform needles is that it makes needling a lot less uncomfortable.
-In fact, patients sometimes don’t even feel when I insert the acupuncture needle, and can’t tell whether the acupuncture needle is still in them or has been taken out because it’s so thin.
-Needle technique affects how much the patient feels the needle as well.
-Dr. Jason Williams has over 250 hours of education in needling and needling technique and is able to modify treatments based on how comfortable the patient is with needles.
+The good thing about using thin filiform needles is that it makes needling less uncomfortable.
+Acupuncture needle technique affects how much the patient feels the needle as well.
+Dr. Jason Williams has 200 hours of education in needling and needling techniques and can modify treatments based on the individual.